mitchchn/FunWithPanels/README.md

 ### 2. Swizzle Type

- Swizzle the window to apply properties which will make it non-activating and able to appear over fullscreen apps.
+Some properties which make a window behave like a panel are ignored if set on NSWindow, but we can swizzle the window to apply them anyway.
 Two forms of swizzling are implemented, method and class:

--  **Method swizzling** exchanges some computed properties on the NSWindow with our own custom implementations.
-This affects all instances of NSWindow, so we set an associated object on our panel window so the property getters know whether or not to apply custom behaviour.
+-  **Method swizzling** exchanges computed properties on NSWindow with our own versions.
+This exchange affects _all_ instances of NSWindow, so we set an associated object on our panel window to make it possible for the property getters to know whether or not to apply the custom behaviour.

 ```swift
 extension NSWindow {